ben-utting/ben-utting/README.md

 # Hey, I'm Ben Utting

 Infrastructure engineer by trade, AI Agent builder by obsession.
-10 years in IT operations (Azure, VMware, patching, server lifecycle), now building AI systems that replace the manual work I used to do by hand.
+10 years in IT operations (Azure, VMware, patching, server lifecycle), also building AI systems that replace the manual work I used to do by hand.

-I run two things:

-[**Ctrl Alt Automate**](https://ctrlaltautomate.com) / AI automation for businesses.
-Claude Code skills, n8n workflows, AI agents, scraping pipelines, MCP integrations.
-I build the stuff that runs while you sleep.

-**Ctrl Alt Ops** / Infrastructure + AI operations consulting.
-Taking what I've built inside enterprise IT and packaging it for other teams with the same problems.

 ## Stack